mvolkmann/blog/src/swift-ui.md

   - appears at top of screen above Navigation Bar
-  - the system provided Status Bar displays the time on the left and indicators for cell strength, WiFi strength, and batter remaining on the right
+  - the system provided Status Bar displays the time on the left and indicators for cell strength, WiFi strength, and battery remaining on the right
   - can style to light or dark mode and customize colors
   - should not replace with a custom status bar
   - can temporarily hide it, but should never permanently hide it